 The BIHG Thesis Prize was established in 1996.
 It is awarded annually to the best doctoral thesis on any aspect and any period of International History, which has been awarded a degree by a British University or a British University College or College of Higher Education during the calendar year.
-Authors should send two returnable copies (preferably copied on both sides of the page to reduce weight) of their thesis to the Secretary of the British International History Group by 31 March of the year following that in which their doctorate is awarded.
-They should also inform the Secretary of the names of their internal and external examiners, whose views on the thesis may be requested.
+Authors should send two returnable copies (preferably copied on both sides of the page to reduce weight) of their thesis to Dr Michael Hopkins at the address below by 31 March of the year following that in which their doctorate is awarded.
+They should also inform Dr Hopkins of the names of their internal and external examiners, whose views on the thesis may be requested.
 The thesis is judged by a Panel drawn from members of the BIHG Committee.
 In judging the competition the Panel pay particular attention to originality of approach, thoroughness of research, style of writing and presentation, and contribution to historical scholarship.
-The current value of the prize is £300.00.
 The result of the competition is announced at the annual conference each September.

 - The thesis prize is awarded annually.

 - Only theses awarded a doctoral degree by a United Kingdom University or University College or College of Higher Education are eligible for consideration.

 - The thesis can be on any aspect and period of International History.